A Chiastic Reconfiguration Of Joel

 12 “Let the nations be roused; let them advance into the Valley of Jehoshaphat, for there I will sit to judge all the nations on every side.
 13 Swing the sickle, for the harvest is ripe.
 Come, trample the grapes, for the winepress is full and the vats overflow— so great is their wickedness!”

 14 Multitudes, multitudes in the valley of decision!
 For the day of the Lord is near in the valley of decision.
 15 The sun and moon will be darkened, and the stars no longer shine.
 16 The Lord will roar from Zion and thunder from Jerusalem; the earth and the heavens will tremble.
-But the Lord will be a refuge for his people, a stronghold for the people of Israel.
+The [e] Lord will be a refuge for his people, a stronghold for the people of Israel.

-18 “In that day the mountains will drip new wine, and the hills will flow with milk; all the ravines of Judah will run with water.
-A fountain will flow out of the Lord’s house and will water the wadi [e] of acacias.
-19 But Egypt will be desolate, Edom a desert waste, because they have attacked the people of Judah, and because they have shed innocent blood in their land [f].
-20 Judah will be inhabited forever and Jerusalem through all generations.
-21 For I will cleanse the blood of those I have not cleansed.[g]
+18 “In that day the mountains will drip new wine, and the hills will flow with milk.
+All [g] the ravines of Judah will run with water.
+A fountain will flow out of the Lord’s house and will water the wadi [h] of acacias.
+19 Egypt [i] will be desolate, Edom a desert waste, because they have attacked the people of Judah, and because they have shed innocent blood in their land [j].
+20 But Judah [k] will be inhabited forever and Jerusalem through all generations.
+21 And I will avenge their blood which I have not avenged, For the LORD dwells in Zion.[l]

 Retranslation notes for Joel 3